 In most cases, a lot of time, energy, and resources go into finding the right candidate for a role.
-But there are rare occasions when you actually wind up with two equally-qualified candidates — individuals who appear to both possess the skills, experience and knowledge to do a great job.
-So how do you choose between them?
-Here are five tips on how to choose between candidates.
+But there are rare occasions when you actually wind up with two equally-qualified candidates — individuals who appear to both possess the skills, experience, and knowledge to do a great job.
+So how do you decide between two great candidates?

 - Evaluate any extras that the candidates bring.
 Especially when it comes to executive candidates, it’s important to look at any additional value they can offer the company besides their existing qualifications.
 Is one of them a well-known leader in their field?
 Does the other have specific leadership or mentoring skills that can benefit their executive team?

 - Assess the candidates’ cultural fit.
 A good hire depends on the candidate is a good cultural fit.
 Think about which candidate is most likely to share your organization’s values and blend into the current culture.
 If this is challenging, it can be helpful to get some input from the teams who will be working with the candidate.
 You can organize informal lunch meetings so employees can socialize with both candidates and provide some feedback.